jblindsay/whitebox-tools/README.md

 - ***HighestPosition***: Identifies the stack position of the maximum value within a raster stack on a cell-by-cell basis.
 - ***HoleProportion***: Calculates the proportion of the total area of a polygon's holes relative to the area of the polygon's hull.
 - ***IdwInterpolation***: Interpolates vector points into a raster surface using an inverse-distance weighted scheme.
+- ***LayerFootprint***: Creates a vector polygon footprint of the area covered by a raster grid or vector layer.
 - ***LowestPosition***: Identifies the stack position of the minimum value within a raster stack on a cell-by-cell basis.
 - ***MaxAbsoluteOverlay***: Evaluates the maximum absolute value for each grid cell from a stack of input rasters.
 - ***MaxOverlay***: Evaluates the maximum value for each grid cell from a stack of input rasters.